ravichas/TidyingData/1-TidyingData-R-RStudio-Intro.md

 ### Availability

--   Base R and R core packages can be downloaded from
--   Comprehensive R Archive Network (CRAN)
+-   Base R and R core packages can be downloaded from Comprehensive R Archive Network (CRAN)
 -   Available in Windows/Linux/Mac0
 -   cran.r-project.org
 -   How to interact with R?
 -   RGUI RStudio (preferred for the class)
+-   There are other repositories (notably, Bioconductor), but we won't cover these in detail today.

 ### RStudio basics